 With the new August updates in Flow you can now create Flows directly from Excel.
-This is done with the new Flow button where you can create and trigger automations from Flow on your table data in Excel to automate data processing or the copying/importing of data.
-You can create and run-on demand flows for selected rows in any Excel table on spreadsheets hosted in SharePoint or OneDrive for Business.
-This addition works similarly to Excel Macros but the benefit is that it makes it easier to share your flows and connect it to external data sources and third parties.
+This is done with the new Flow button where you can create and trigger automations from Flow.
+You can create and run-on demand flows.
+For selected rows in any Excel table on spreadsheets hosted in SharePoint or OneDrive for Business.
+This addition, works similarly to Excel Macros.
+But the benefit is that it’s easier to share your flows and connect it to external data sources and third parties.

 To start using Microsoft Flow in Excel.
 Start by going to the Insert tab in Excel located in the ribbon and select Store.
 After that, in the dialog box, search for “Flow”.
 Find Microsoft Flow in the drop down and then add the add-in.

 Once the Flow add in has been installed (may take a few moments) select the Flow button on the Data tab.
 From the Flow launch panel, build your flow by using the For a selected row trigger, or start from one of the templates:

 After the flow is created, select a row, and then select the Play button to see your flow in action.